2017-2018 Atomic Hawx Ultra XTD 120

 For production, the Ultra XTD 120 will get a heavier, stiffer, more alpine-style liner with a plastic tongue and a traditional plastic wrap around the calf area.
 It will still have the touring cutout in the cuff, but the liner should ski better, and will make more sense for skiers that are spending a decent amount of their time in this boot skiing inbounds.

 Point is, for those of you planning to use the Ultra XTD as both an inbounds and touring boot, there might be reason here to opt for the XTD 120 as opposed to the XTD 130.
 The XTD 130 is really positioned to be more of a very-light-weight-focused, dedicated-touring boot.
-So we’ll see (and you can now read below my update on the XTD 120’s new stock liner).
+So we’ll see (and you can now read on for my updates on the XTD 120’s new stock liner).

 But for now, I’ll weigh in on how the lighter XTD 130 liner I have now walks and skis, which should be similar to how the boot would perform when used with an Intuition Pro Tour or a similar liner.